junh1024/Reaper-Surround/README.md

 - 2.0 to 3.0 Upmix (C).txt
 - 2.0 to 4.0 Upmix (M).txt: [Note 2](#note-2)
 - 2.0 to 5.0 Upmix V2 (L).txt: 80% feature-complete DPL1-like surround upmixer, with more controls.
 [Note 1](#note-1), [Note 2](#note-2)
-- 2.0 to 5.0 Upmix V3 (L).txt: (ALPHA) New upmix based on FFT for maximum separation.
+- 2.0 to 5.0 Upmix V3 (L).txt: (ALPHA) New upmix based on FFT [see FFT Notes](https://github.com/junh1024/Reaper-Surround#fft-notes) for maximum separation.
 It's Competitive with commercial upmixers.
 Features:
 	- Basic image controls
-	- Useful threshold controls which control the core algorithm, not 20 useless controls that you can get with other FX afterwards
+	- Useful threshold controls which control the core algorithm, not 15 redundant controls that you can recreate in your DAW
 	- Doesn't lie about PDC
 	- Doesn't have an incorrect/downmix-incompatible bass level (bass is not moved/copied to LFE.
 It's blank.)
 	- CPU optimized (CPU use depends on channel output)
 	- 3 adjustable filters to increase rear separation, make it sound nicer, less distracting
-	- mandatory 100% phase accuracy.
+	- mandatory 100% phase accuracy by design.
 No "faux phase accurate" mode which isn't even close
+	- resizable UI which fits on small screens
 - 5.1 to 7.1 Upmix (U).txt:
 - 5.1 to 7.1 Upmix V2 (M).txt: These 2 5>7 upmixers are so rudimentary that they will probably have limited use.
 Side/Back balance uses the same mid/side detection as the 2>5 upmix.
 A balance control is provided for convenience, but may be 'bouncy' near the ends.
 [Note 1](#note-1)
-- 5.1 to 7.1 Upmix V3 (M).txt: (planned)
+- 5.1 to 7.1 Upmix V3 (M).txt: Using FFT  [see FFT Notes](https://github.com/junh1024/Reaper-Surround#fft-notes) to upmix 51 to 71.
+Since 71 is downmixed to 51 by combining the back 4,
-- 5.1 to xxx Upmix V3 (M).txt: (planned)
+	- Square mode isn't downmix compatible since it upscales the corner 4 to the side.
+For specialist use only.
+	- Circle mode is downmix compatible since it re interprets the back 2 to back 4.
+Should work well on content downmixed from 61 or 71.
+- 5.1 to 3D Upmix (L).txt: upmixes Using FFT [see FFT Notes](https://github.com/junh1024/Reaper-Surround#fft-notes) to height sounds that are closer to:
+	- Ambience: 90*
+	- Ambience +: 180*
+	- Discrete SFX: the absolute center
+	- Pan Slice: the pan slider
+	- Function Designer: view the shape of the above mode
 - 6.1 to 7.1 Upmix (M).txt
 - 15.1 to 22.2 Upmix (U).txt